cometaj2/huckle/README.rst

 ============================================

 Huckle is a very specific form of generic hypermedia client that plays in the command line interface (CLI) space.
-It's a CLI that understands any hypermedia API (REST API) that abide by a specific hypermedia API CLI pattern.
+It's a CLI that can act as an impostor for any CLI expressed via hypertext command line interface (HCLI) semantics.

 ----